Adobe Commerce Is Now Agentic Commerce — Here's What That Actually Means

 Unlocking Your Agentic Future

 As search behavior changes, with over 60% of Google searches being zero-click in 2025, Adobe Commerce’s new capabilities appear to be purpose-built to help businesses maintain relevance in a crowded market.
-Several key product announcements indicate that Adobe Commerce’s agentic capabilities are about to become much more powerful, and the impact could be huge:
+Several key product advancements indicate that Adobe Commerce’s agentic capabilities are about to become much more powerful, and the impact could be huge:

 Product Discovery & AI-Ready Catalog Data

-These features will be native capabilities that help automatically enrich product data quality, generate structured feeds for LLMs and search engines, and ensure product detail pages are AI-ready without storefront changes.
+These features will be native capabilities that help automatically enrich product data quality, generate structured feeds for LLMs and search engines and ensure product detail pages are AI-ready without storefront changes.
 This is the SEO discipline of the agentic era and structured, enriched, machine-consumable catalog data is the new ranking signal.

 UCP & ACP Protocol Support — From Visibility to Execution